 The web interface for the E-xD includes a button that simulates an alert message being sent.
 This is found under the sensor configuration for each sensor.
+There is also a button on the GSM Modem Status page that will send a test SMS message to all users configured to receive SMS messages (see below).

-Alert Simulation 1 Simulate Alert Clear Alert
+Alert Simulation Simulate Alert Clear Alert